 Professional Organizations, Honor Societies, and Clubs

-Society for International Business and Economic Development: SIBED focuses on the strategic role businesses play in the development of people and the communities where they live.
+Society for International Business and Economic Development (SIBED): SIBED focuses on the strategic role businesses play in the development of people and the communities where they live.
 This club focuses on expanding awareness of international opportunities for academic and professional development, developing knowledge and understanding of current issues in international business and development, and helping students become advocates for corporate and humanitarian social responsibility.

 Labs, Centers, Research

 With the second oldest undergraduate research program in the nation, USU offers students a wide range of opportunities to gain hands-on research experience.
-The Undergraduate Research and Creative Opportunities program allows students to apply for grants and receive funding.
 USU’s Honors Program prepares students for excellent graduate programs by helping them build relationships with professors, participate in research projects, take smaller, more intensive classes, and develop leadership skills.